extremeframework/extremeframework/README.md

  4. Merge changes in to "upstream" repo

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

-### Contributing code written by others

-Please do not contribute code you did not write yourself, unless you are certain you have the legal ability to do so.
-Also ensure all code contributed can be licensed under the MIT License.

-## Licensing
-The MIT License (MIT)

-Copyright (c) 2011-2015 VIETMAI Solutions Corporation

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-A copy of the license is available in the repository's [LICENSE](LICENSE) file.